kelno/convert_jellyfin_library/README.md

 ### Example:
 `python3 directplay.py -j 2 --crf 18 --preset slow --delete-original /mnt/media /video/new`

+/!\ Currently, existing .srt files are added to the .mkv but not removed.
+They might be re added on subsequent runs!

 CLI flags
 ---------
 *Run this script with '-h' for up to date arguments.*